 In the 2010’s, although many resource services in prevention engineering have collapsed at local level, there is a noticeable willing at national level to enhance quality in the programmes and services delivered, especially in prevention.

 The National training Institute of the National Police (INFPN) provides specialised law enforcement agents with four-week training on drug issues and prevention intervention towards adults and adolescents.
 In the recent years, several initiatives were undertaken to:

 - develop knowledge and competence on addictions in medical studies.
 Endeavours will be extended to other health studies (nursing, pharmacy);

 - integrate a module on early detection of addictive behaviours and early intervention in the curricula of future school agents (educational advisers, education professionals and teachers).

-In 2017, people infected through intravenous drug use represented 2% of new cases of HIV infection.
-The number of HIV seropositive diagnoses associated with drug use has been declining since 2010.
+In 2018, people infected through intravenous drug use represented 1% of new cases of HIV infection.
+The number of HIV seropositive diagnoses associated with drug use (67 cases in 2018) has been declining since 2010.
 The number of new AIDS cases related to drug use is also steadily declining since 2010.

 National profile and trends harm reduction

 Harm reduction (HR) measures are intended for vulnerable populations whose substance use patterns expose them to major risks.
 These are notably based on the distribution of sterile single-use equipment (syringes, crack pipes, snorting equipment, injection and inhalation kits, etc.) and the diffusion of opioid substitution treatment.
 Preventing infectious diseases also relies on encouragement to undergo screening for HIV, HBV and HCV, as well as HBV vaccination and HCV treatment.
 Another major objective of HR measures is to promote drug user access to treatment and social benefits (accommodation, training, employment, etc.), particularly for the most destitute and socially isolated individuals.